dotnet/dotNext/docs/features/cluster/raft.md

 * On Windows the leader will not be elected even though the majority is present - 2 of 3 nodes are available.
 This is happening because Connection Timeout is equal to Response Timeout, which is equal to `upperElectionTimeout`.
 * On Linux everything is fine because Connection Timeout less than Response Timeout

 By default, Raft implementation uses [SocketsHttpHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.socketshttphandler).
 However, the handler can be overridden using [IHttpMessageHandlerFactory](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.ihttpmessagehandlerfactory).
 You can implement this interface manually and register that implementation as a singleton. .NEXT tries to use this interface if it is registered as a factory of custom [HttpMessageHandler](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessagehandler).
-The following example demonstrates how to implement this interface and create platform-independent version of message invoker:
+The following example demonstrates how to implement this interface and create the platform-independent version of message invoker:

 ```csharp
 using System;